What is Ovide and how is it used?

-- If lice are still present after 7 - 9 days, repeat with a second application of OVIDE Lotion.
+- If lice are still present after 7 - 9 days, repeat with a second application of Malathion Lotion.

 - OVIDE Lotion is flammable.
 The lotion and wet hair should not be exposed to open flames or electric heat sources, including hair dryers and electric curlers.
 Do not smoke while applying lotion or while hair is wet.
 Allow hair to dry naturally and to remain uncovered after application of OVIDE Lotion.

 - OVIDE Lotion should only be used on children under the direct supervision of an adult.

 - If OVIDE Lotion comes into contact with the eyes, flush immediately with water.
 Consult a physician if eye irritation persists.

 - If skin irritation occurs, discontinue use of product until irritation clears.
 Reapply the OVIDE Lotion, and if irritation reoccurs, consult a physician.

 - Chemical burns including second-degree burns and stinging sensations may occur with the use of OVIDE Lotion.